RWTH-HPC/sx-aurora-offloading/docs/internal/codegen.md

 An Object of the `TargetCode` class, serves as a collection of `TargetCodeFragment`s and generates the code.
 When adding code fragments, `TargetCode` sorts them according to their position in the original source file.
-We try to generate as little code as possible ourselves and let clangs `PrettyPrinter` do most of the work, like functions and global variables.
+We try to generate as little code as possible ourselves and let Clangs `PrettyPrinter` do most of the work, like functions and global variables.

 !!! bug
     Clangs `PrettyPrinter` is designed for compiler diagnostics and can not do e.g. anonymous `#!c struct`s and `#!c enum`s.